Frequently Asked Questions

 This will vary from project to project and our goal is to ensure the highest level of productivity along with quality.
 We strive to minimize the disruption to our customers, and using innovative processes and highly trained technicians, be the most efficient company possible.

 We accept check, debit and credit cards.
-A 3% processing fee will be added to charges over $2000 when paying with a credit card.
+A 3% processing fee will be added to charges over $2000 and all final payments on jobs when paying with a card.
 This is a fee charged by the credit card company that we have to pass on to the customer.

 Here’s the checklist we provide our customers before their job.